 Since the summer of 2002, when it was launched, a total of over 310 students from the four corners of the world have come to Greece, for an intensive five-week course on comparative cultural studies.
 The Harvard Summer Program in Nafplio and Thessaloniki (Humanities) is fundamentally interdisciplinary, combining historical, literary, philosophical, and linguistic approaches to cultural exchange.
 The pedagogical model is interactive and research-driven, with several faculty members and students exchanging ideas around the seminar table, making it a real laboratory for comparative and collaborative thinking.
 The program’s cross-cultural focus is matched by the diversity of its participants.

 The generous support from the Center for Hellenic Studies in Washington enables the program to further enhance the diversity of its student body through competitive scholarships.
 Moreover, CHS offers research fellowships to Greek Universities’ junior faculty members (lecturers, assistant professors) enabling them to participate in the program and present their research.
 The fellows also meet and interact with colleagues and students from the US and all around the world, while the team exchanges experiences and ideas about their different educational systems.
 For further information about this fellowship program, please visit CHS – CCS Fellowships.

-The application for this program is now closed.
-Please visit the website of the Harvard Summer Program in Greece to learn more.
+The application for this program opens in early December and the deadline is January 31, 2019.
+Please visit the website of the Harvard Summer Program in Nafplio and Thessaloniki (Greece) for the application form and learn more.